by Texas Homesteader

-Now I amended her handwritten recipe since it didn’t indicate what size pan to bake it in. (although she did tell me that a tube pan would be appropriate.)
+I amended her handwritten recipe since it didn’t indicate what size pan to use to bake the cake. (although she did tell me later that a tube pan would be appropriate.)

 So I’ll share the recipe as I amended it.
 RancherMan says it’s delicious and it’s a KEEPER!

-First I washed several ripe pears and chopped & cored 4 cups worth.
 My friend told me I didn’t even need to peel the pears so I didn’t.
+And it was delicious!

-Then I greased & floured my 10″ tube pan and poured in the batter.
-I baked the cake in a 350 degree oven for 1 hour.
+To bake my pear cake I greased & floured a 10″ tube pan and poured in the batter.
+I baked the cake in a 350ºF. oven for 1 hour.

-I allowed the cake to cool for about 15 minutes in the pan before inverting the tube pan onto a plate to release the cake and allow it to completely cool.
+I allowed the cake to cool for about 15 minutes in the pan before inverting the tube pan onto a baker’s rack to release the cake and allow it to completely cool.

 Then I sprinkled a little powdered sugar on top just to make it prettiful and served up a warm slice to RancherMan.
 His verdict?
 DELICIOUS!